-4. SIGNIFICANT JUDGMENTS EMPLOYED IN APPLYING ACCOUNTING POLICIES
+4. JUDGMENTS EMPLOYED IN APPLYING ACCOUNTING POLICIES

-The significant judgments made in applying accounting policies that have the most significant effect on the amounts recognised in the financial statements are as follows:
+Following are the judgments made in applying accounting policies, that affect the application of the Company's accounting policies and the amounts recognised in the financial statements:

 Classification of financial assets

 The classification of financial assets at initial recognition depends on the financial asset's contractual cash flow characteristics and the Establishment's business model for managing them.